-You should build your personal training business on providing a service and delivering a specific experience.
+You should build your personal training business on providing a service and delivering a specific experience (via in-person services or through a fitness app).
 By its definition, personal training is about having a personal experience, so once you establish the expectation, you will need to live up to it.

 If you take the time to develop a specific brand for your service, it will help prepare the client for what to experience during their time.
 Kira Stokes, an NASM-Certified Personal Trainer in Larchmont, NY, took advantage of her last name to create her STOKED Method.

 This unique branding has led to success in promoting both her live classes and virtual app, STOKED ANYWHERE, to an international audience.

 6) Decide the Right Marketing Channels to Reach New Clients

 Once you have identified the service and target demographic, and you have established a brand, the next step is to determine how you will attract new clients.
 Will you use old methods like door hangers or ads and coupons in local print publications, or will you focus on digital methods such as social media, blogs, and e-mail lists.

 There is no right answer: your brand and target demographic will determine the best techniques.
 Mailing seems old fashioned, but if you live in an area with a lot of retirees, it’s essential to realize that many don’t have smartphones or social media accounts.

 On the other hand, if you live in an urban location, digital could be the best way to go.
 Platforms like Facebook and Instagram allow you to push ads to target audiences.